City Water Contamination: Is Your Water As Clean As You Think?

 Contaminants make their way into our drinking water in a number of ways.
 For example, they can exist in the pipes that connect to your home’s plumbing, so contaminated water flows to your faucets.
 They can also infiltrate water outside of your home in the form of industrial or agricultural run-off.
 The run-off gets into the water supply at the source and isn’t entirely removed during the treatment process.
 Finally, contaminants are naturally present in the environment prior to water even being collected causing issues with water quality.

-While the Environmental Protection Agency’s Safe Drinking Water Act (SDWA) defines standards for public drinking water, the law isn’t always well-regulated.
+While the Environmental Protection Agency’s Safe Drinking Water Act (SDWA) defines standards for public drinking water, a failing result may not be sufficient cause to notify users of potential danger.
 Even more, there are so many potential contaminants it’s difficult for water treatment plants to keep up.

 Testing Your Water